Panelists discuss the links between democratic governance and global health.

 BOLLYKY: Great.
 We’re going to get started.
 Good afternoon.
 Thank you for coming on a beautiful spring day.
 My name is Tom Bollyky and I’m the director of the Global Health Program here at the Council on Foreign Relations.
 You’re here for a session on democracy and health.
 Thank you to those of you that have joined us online.
 If you haven’t already silenced your cellphones, I’d be grateful if you did so.
 Today’s event is on the record and it is being livestreamed.
 This will be an unusual format for a CFR roundtable.
 And I’m going to beg your indulgence with that.

 I’m going to start by giving an overview of the paper that my colleagues and I published today in The Lancet.
 It’s the impetus for this meeting.
 It assesses the links between democracy, adult health, and disease-specific morality in 1970 countries over a forty-six-year period, between 1970 and 2016.
 We’re also releasing today a data interactive on CFR.org that’s based on those results.
 At the end of this overview, I’ve been asked to just turn it over to the first panel, rather than taking questions.
 So in the meantime, my colleagues will sit here awkwardly on stage while I do these initial remarks.
-They will then get the chance to do a panel for 45 minutes on what the global trends are on democracy, on health, and on health spending, and what we know about them and how we know about them.
+They will then get the chance to do a panel for forty-five minutes on what the global trends are on democracy, on health, and on health spending, and what we know about them and how we know about them.

 The speakers on this panel, Joe Dieleman and Simon Wigley, are coauthors on this paper.
 They’re also more than capable of answering your questions about that paper.
 My terrific colleague Alyssa Ayres is moderating the panel.
 You will see me again, however, so if you do have questions you can try to work them into the second panel, which I will be moderating.
 The second panel has two speakers who are not associated with this paper but are most definitely expert in the topics of democracy internationally and its promotion.
 Those speakers are Tom Carothers from the Carnegie Endowment and Kate Somvongsiri from USAID.
-They will speak, again about democracy promotion internationally and ideas for extending its reach and its effectiveness.
+They will speak, again, about democracy promotion internationally and ideas for extending its reach and its effectiveness.

 I want to just make a couple of acknowledgements before we move on.
-First is to the CFR meetings team to thank them for organizing this great event.
-And the second is to Bloomberg Philanthropies for this generous support—for their generous support for this research and this roundtable series.
+The first is to the CFR meetings team to thank them for organizing this great event.
+And the second is to Bloomberg Philanthropies for their generous support for this research and this roundtable series.
 This research is very much a product of collaboration of several coauthors and institutions.
 And in particular, I want to acknowledge Tara Templin who is at Stanford and who led a lot of the analytical work underlying this paper, and Diana Schoder who’s here at CFR.
 And they’re both in the audience as well.
 I’m also contractually obliged to acknowledge the fact that the work you’re about to hear is based in part on my book that was released last fall.
 So it’s Plagues and the Paradox of Progress: Why the World is Getting Healthier in Worrisome Ways.
 And with that, let’s get to what we’re here to talk about today.

 Democracy in recent decades has played what has seemed like a modest role in global health.
-For decades, Cuba and China were held out as countries that had—provided good health to their populations at low cost.
+For decades, Cuba and China were held out as countries that had provided good health to their populations at low cost.
 Many of the nations that have had the greatest gains in life expectancy—Ethiopia, Uganda, Myanmar, Rwanda—are countries that are non-democratic, or autocratic.
 They have achieved their successes often with the heavy support of international aid.
 But health needs are starting to change in low- and middle-income countries.
 So the child deaths worldwide over the last fifteen years have almost halved.
 Infectious diseases no longer cause the majority of death or disability in any region of the world, including sub-Saharan Africa.

 And that leads to the fact that when you have these reductions in infectious diseases and, of course, you have these reductions in child deaths, and you save the lives of children, you’re going to get more adults.
 And that’s what we’re seeing.
 And adults have adult health needs.
 So you are getting more adults and you’re having populations grow.
 And that is happening at a rate that’s much—or, that effect is overwhelming the fact that, you know, rates of noncommunicable diseases, diseases that disproportionately affect adults—heart disease, diabetes, cancers—they’re not necessarily increasing the rate.
 But the population that is likely or susceptible to get those diseases, you’re seeing more of them because people are aging and you’re seeing population growth.
 And that’s really driving the fast rate of increase in these diseases.